logo

 Pasture

-Pasture and crop eaten is 14 -15 t DM/ha.
-The district average is 16 t DM/ha so the aim is achieve this or better.
+Pasture and crop eaten is now 15.5-16.5 t DM/ha.
+The district average is 16 t DM/ha.
 Improvements have already been seen with better weed control and with improved pasture species from regrassing 10% of the farm each year.
 Regular and frequent pasture monitoring and feed budgeting are critical to ensuring excellent pasture utilisation.
 Spring pasture surpluses are managed through taking paddocks out for regrassing.
 The aim is to control pasture quality without needing to use a mower for topping or harvesting supplements.

 Feed policy

 The aim is to have very little pasture grazing waste.
-This is achieved through having a high stocking rate and applying nitrogen early in the season to grow and utilise as much pasture as possible through the spring.
-A small amount of purchased baleage is on hand to use through the spring for any short term feed deficits.
-Balancing feed supply and demand from early December to late March through destocking reduces the need to use nitrogen and imported feed in the autumn, which is the high risk period for N leaching in Canterbury.
+This is achieved through having a high stocking rate and applying nitrogen early in the season to grow and then utilise as much pasture as possible through the spring.
+A small amount of purchased baleage is on hand to use through the spring for any short-term feed deficits.
+Balancing feed supply and demand from early December to late March through destocking reduces the need to use nitrogen and imported feed in the autumn, which is the high-risk period for N leaching in Canterbury.

 Supplements purchased

-About 120 kg DM/cow of baleage, (126 t DM), for the spring and 80 t DM straw are purchased each year for dry cows though the winter and calving and also for use at drying off.
+About 120 kg DM/cow of baleage, (126 t DM), for the spring and 80 t DM straw have typically been purchased each year for dry cows through the winter and calving and also for use at drying off.

 Supplements made on the milking platform